Panos997/Projects/README.md

 It serves as a central place where I collect my work, experiments, notebooks, and project implementations.
 Each folder represents a separate project and is documented individually when needed.

-The goal of this repository is to keep my work clean, accessible, and easy to explore.

 ## Contributions

 I am open to suggestions, improvements, and contributions.